realDavidChen/ubuntu/ubuntu-hibernate.md

 # setting Ubuntu 20.04 hibernate

+### first and first, Then you install your Uuntu system, you have to   reserve enough swap space

 ### Assume you have a swap partition ready to use.

 ### Install pm-utils and hibernate: